-Pamela Hiller is a member of the International Society of Appraisers.
+Pamela Hiller is an accredited member of the International Society of Appraisers.
 In addition to being a specialist in oriental rugs, she was required to pass rigorous tests in appraisal theory, appraisal research, ethics, and report writing.
 The ISA is a recognized professional organization in the field of personal property appraisals.

 Accurately determining the value of an oriental rug requires in-depth knowledge of carpets as well as an education in the skills involved in valuation.

 The image many people have of an appraiser is that of an expert on a television show informing someone that the painting from their grandmother’s attic is worth thousands of dollars.
 These verbal approximations of value provide useful information, but are far removed from an official written appraisal report.